bigeyex/GoldenRightHandTest/README.md

 Team: RubberMan

 Wipe out enemies with simple touch and slide of fingers.
-Survive through waves of intelligent monsters having different abilities.
-Collect mystic elements from monsters and combine them to use various super powers.
+Survive through waves of intelligent monsters.
+Combine mystic elements for super powers.